How to Collect Text Messages for Court (Without Altering Data)

 2. Limit continued device use where feasible

 Ongoing messaging activity may overwrite deleted content, modify underlying databases, or synchronize changes across connected services.
-Early stabilization of the device can help reduce the risk of unintentional alteration.
+Prompt stabilization of the device can help reduce the risk of unintentional alteration.

 3. Preserve associated backups and cloud message stores